BlairEthan/Sudoku-Game-Backtracking-Algorithm-/README.md

 <h2>Description</h2>
-Backtracking is a type of algorithm that solves contrained solution problems by abandoning solutions as soon as it determines that the integer can not possible be completed to the solution.In this case it was implemented to solve a soduku game.
+Backtracking is a type of algorithm that solves constrained solution problems by abandoning solutions as soon as it determines that the integer can not possibly be used to complete the solution.
+In this case we implement it to solve a soduku game.

 <h3><br><b> Algorithm: </b></br></h3>
 <b><i> Find a vacant area on the board</b></i>